epigenelabs/inmoose/README.md

 # Cohort QC
-InMoose provides classes CohortMetric and QCReport to help to perform quality control (QC) on cohort datasets after batch effect correction.
+InMoose provides classes `CohortMetric` and `QCReport` to help to perform quality control (QC) on cohort datasets after batch effect correction.

-CohortMetric: This class handles the analysis and provides methods for performing quality control on cohort datasets.
+`CohortMetric`: This class handles the analysis and provides methods for performing quality control on cohort datasets.

-Description
+**Description**
-The CohortMetric class performs a range of quality control analyses, including:
+The `CohortMetric` class performs a range of quality control analyses, including:
 - Principal Component Analysis (PCA) to assess data variation.
 - Comparison of sample distributions across different datasets or batches.
 - Quantification of the effect of batch correction.
 - Silhouette Score calculation to assess how well batches are separated.
 - Entropy calculation to evaluate the mixing of samples from different batches.

-Usage Example
+**Usage Example**
 ```python
 from inmoose.cohort_qc.cohort_metric import CohortMetric